 Is Life Insurance a Good Investment?

-For most people with basic financial needs and no complicated financial assets to protect, whole life insurance is not a good investment.
-That advice also applies to variable life insurance and universal life insurance products.
+For most people with basic financial needs of for those who have no complicated financial assets to protect, whole life insurance is not a good way to make investment income.
+This also applies to variable life insurance and universal life insurance products.